HOW TO PLANT

 5-inch area around the trunk.
 Mix in top 1-3 " of soil, then water in.

-For mature trees we recommend using Scotts Osmocote Flower & Vegetable
+For mature trees 10 yrs and older we recommend using Scotts Osmocote Flower & Vegetable

 (14-14-14), Espoma Holly tone or Tree Tone Organic Fertilizer recommended amount per directions.